cardboard-iguana/cardboard-iguana.com/log/2021-11-05-tryhackme-complete-beginner.md

 # Nmap done at Fri Nov  5 22:13:32 2021 -- 1 IP address (1 host up) scanned in 28.92 seconds
 ```

-I still don't think that smb-enum-users.nse is working for me...
+I still don't think that smb-enum-users.nse is working for me…

 NFS enumeration: